prexymtha/FMX_25_22660348/README.md

 individual industry peers - we will calculate the mean or average of the peers

-We will be using analysis data to continue with our questions

-We will do other interesting things (the above tables answer how much we differe from the rest of the industry)
+We will be using analysis data to continue with our questions .We will do other interesting things (the above tables answer how much we differe from the rest of the industry)

 ``` r
 # Q1: ABC Fund vs Benchmark and Peers –